Skip to contents

 definition

 A definition string (same syntax as geom_brain) specifying the image/contrast to use for clustering.
-Examples: "overlay", "overlay[overlay > 2.5]", "overlay[abs(overlay) > 2.5]".
+Examples: "overlay", "overlay[overlay > 2.5]", "overlay[abs(overlay) > 2.5]", or "a - b".
+A named contrast created upstream with define() can also be referenced when cluster_slices() is used within a ggbrain() pipeline.
 Mutually exclusive with layer.

 nclusters